 Trendy cap originating from Greece

 The Greek Fisherman’s Cap has become popular amongst the public in general, rather than staying isolated as just a fisherman’s hat.
-One example of the Greek Fisherman’s Cap being put into popular culture was when John Lennon started wearing one.
+It’s often referred to as a John Lennon Cap or Hat since he started wearing them in the mid 1960s and brought them in to popular culture.

-Others to adopt the fashion were the Beatles’ drummer Ringo Starr and British folk-rock artist Donovan (shown on the cover of his album Catch the Wind see above).
+Others to adopt the fashion were the Beatles’ drummer Ringo Starr and British folk-rock artist Donovan (shown on the cover of his album Catch the Wind).
 This style of hat was usually made of denim, but also made of other fabrics such as corduroy.

 The hat became an early example of a unisex accessory.
 Female wearers include Lennon’s first wife Cynthia, Princess Anne, actresses Diana Rigg (as Emma Peel in The Avengers), and Juliet Harmer (as Georgina Jones in Adam Adamant Lives!)